-Q: Please tell us your name and something about how you became involved in the effort to save Penn [Pennsylvania] Station.
+Q: Please tell us your name, and something about how you became involved in the effort to save Penn Station.

-At that time I had started my own office, with Tom Barrett [ph] and John Brady.
-We hired this very good-looking and very bright young woman, Diana Kirsch [Goldstein], who’s here tonight.
-I was going to an AIA meeting, Diana reminds me.
-I honestly don’t remember this, moment by moment, but I believe it’s true, having been told by Diana, that she came with me to this meeting, where Norval and others were attending, and she asked us what were we doing to save Pennsylvania Station.
+At that time I had started my own office, with Tom Barrett [phonetic] and John Brady, and we hired this very good-looking and very bright young woman, Diana Kirsch, who’s here tonight.
+I was going to an AIA [American Institute of Architecture] meeting, Diana reminds me.
+I honestly don’t remember this, moment by moment, but I believe it’s true, having been told by Diana, that she came with me to this meeting, where Norval and others were attending, and she asked us what were we doing to save Pennsylvania Station?
 We all had a rather blank look, because the AIA wasn’t doing anything at all.
 She came out of that meeting outraged, kicked me in the shins, and told me I had to get started.
 She called the young Peter Samton, who was just here, and Jordan Gruzen, and Norval White, and started the whole darned thing going.

 Q: And Charles Evans Hughes, also.

-Oppenheimer: Charlie Hughes was part of the group, and so was Elliot Willensky.
+Oppenheimer: Well, Charlie Hughes was part of the group, and so was Elliot Willensky.
 They had an office up on 62nd or 63rd Street.
-Somehow they were helped, financially, to have that office, as a group of young architects.
+I think, actually, somehow they were helped, financially, to have that office, as a group of young architects.
 Also, at that time, Davis Brody [Bond LLP] was just getting going.
-This was really the whole milieu in which this whole thing got started, with Diana very much leading the charge.
+So this was really the whole milieu in which this whole thing got started, with Diana very much leading the charge.
 Of course, two people who were really crucial in bringing this whole thing about were Philip Johnson and Ada Louise Huxtable.

-So all of this—this was the right moment for this to come about, With Pennsylvania Station as its failure, I think you can really say that that was the beginning of the recognition that old buildings have a place in the modern city, and an essential place in making that city beautiful and livable.
+So all of this—this was the right moment for this to come about, and with Pennsylvania Station as its failure—I think you can really say that that was the beginning of the recognition that old buildings have a place in the modern city, and an essential place in making that city beautiful and livable.

 Q: Do you feel that the lessons learned from the loss of Penn Station traveled across the nation, and had an impact in other places, as well?

 Oppenheimer: Oh, sure.
-Certainly, the same fight—the proof that this was an idea whose time had come is that it really sprang up all over the country.
-There were people concerned with this same concept.
+And, certainly, the same fight—The proof that this was an idea whose time had come is that it really sprang up all over the country; that there were people concerned with this same concept.

 But we still have a long way to go.
 Even this very evening, I was late coming to the party because I was over at the Jersey City Planning Commission, where the building I love most of all, that I’ve done recently, is an old coal bunker from 1917, that I’ve turned into a [Hudson Valley] Boys and Girls Club, right in the middle of town.
 Now it’s suddenly become very hot property, all around that building, and I have these voracious builders nipping at our property, trying to take it over.
 The planning people are so influenced by trying to please the builders.
 You tell them that this is not only a social-service building, but part of our history and they all nod and say, “But—can’t you just give this up, or that up?”